 Annotation: @UserLibrary

 This annotation is used to declare a Java class as a ‘User Library’.
-Import process will error out in case this annotation is missing.
-Following attributes belong to this annotation
+The import process will error in case this annotation is missing.
+The following attributes belong to this annotation

 - tags(): This is an optional attribute.
-Content of this attribute matches against all the commands belonging to this library.
+The content of this attribute matches against all the commands belonging to this library.
 Multiple tags are separated with a ";" delimiter.

 Example